Brandon Harrison Youth Visionary Award

 If your nominee has done extensive work in one of the listed categories for the Voices for Change Award, you should nominate them for that.
 We are excited to focus on and amplify work in issue areas that are important to the President’s Youth Council and The California Endowment.
 The Brandon Harrison Award is intended for nominees, regardless of issue areas, who have overcome overwhelming obstacles to battle back from trauma and place themselves and their community on a path toward success.

-Each of the four Voices for Change (Award) recipients will receive $3,000.
-The four Youth Power Partner (Award) recipients and the Brandon Harrison Youth Visionary Award recipient will each receive $10,000.
+Each of the four Voices for Change Award recipients will receive $3,000.
+The four Youth Power Partner Award recipients and the Brandon Harrison Youth Visionary Award recipient will each receive $10,000.

 Do you know a young person between the ages of 16 and 26 who is doing remarkable things for their community?
 If so, regardless of whether you are a proud mom, an impressed teacher, an enthused administrator – you name it – if you want to nominate someone, you can.
 Youth leaders can also nominate themselves for a Youth Award.
-The nomination window for the 2022 Youth Awards runs from December 1, 2021 (9am PST) – January 28, 2022 (5pm PST).
+The nomination window for the 2024 Youth Awards runs from October 25, 2023 – January 12, 2024 (11:59pm PST).